rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 #### sub-nk-pk-query

 A table's rows may have a complex identity definition, which is only unique in the context of a 'parent' row in another table.
-A good example is if a state name is only unique within a given country, nut different countries may have a state of the same name, but different identities.
-The provided query must have the parent's primary key as '?' parameter:
+A good example is if a state name is only unique within a given country, not different countries may have a state of the same name, but different identities.
+The provided query must have the parent's primary key as `?` parameter:

 ```xml